tomasdms/video-interview-instructions/README.md

 #### CAM A - Shot Composition (rule of thirds)
 The subject is positioned on one of the vertical third lines of the frame.
 (The line crosses their face between the eyes as seen on the examples)

-If the subject is looking at the interviewer to the right of the camera then we will frame them in the left third
+If the subject is looking at the interviewer to the right of the camera then we will frame them in the left third.

 ![](./img/camAleft.jpg)

-If the subject is looking at the interviewer to the left of the camera then we will frame them in the right third
+If the subject is looking at the interviewer to the left of the camera then we will frame them in the right third.

 ![](./img/camAright.jpg)

 ### Close-up Shot (CAM B)

 #### CAM B - Shot Size
 This Shot is much tighter, the edges are 1 inch above the head up top and 2 inches below the collarbone at the bottom.

 ![](./img/camB_size.png)

 #### CAM B - Shot Composition (rule of thirds)